-The individual amounts for each year may not sum to non-GAAP gross profit, subtotal, non-GAAP income from operations or non-GAAP net income due to rounding.
-Includes Security Incident-related costs incurred during the three months ended March 31, 2022 of \$9.0 million, net of probable insurance recoveries during the same period of \$1.8 million.
+(3) Includes Security Incident-related costs incurred during the three and six months ended June 30, 2022 of \$8.4 million and \$17.4 million, respectively, net of probable insurance recoveries during the same periods of \$0.1 million and \$1.9 million, respectively, and during the three and six months ended June 30, 2021 of \$11.7 million and \$24.5 million, respectively, net of probable insurance recoveries during the same periods of \$11.2 million and \$24.0 million, respectively.
 Recorded expenses consisted primarily of payments to third-party service providers and consultants, including legal fees, as well as settlements of customer claims.
 Not included in this adjustment were costs associated with enhancements to our cybersecurity program.
-For full year 2022, we currently expect net cash outlays of approximately \$25 million to \$35 million for ongoing legal fees related to the Security Incident.
-In line with our policy, legal fees, are expensed as incurred.
-We have not recorded a liability for a loss contingency related to the Security Incident as of March 31, 2022 because we are unable at this time to reasonably estimate the
+For full year 2022, we currently expect net pre-tax expense of approximately \$30 million to \$35 million for ongoing legal fees related to the Security Incident.
+In line with our policy, legal fees are expensed as incurred.
+For full year 2022, we currently expect net cash outlays of approximately \$15 million to \$25 million for ongoing legal fees related to the Security Incident.
+We have not recorded a liability for a loss contingency related to the Security Incident as of June 30, 2022 because we are unable at this time to reasonably estimate the possible loss or range of loss.